 – These tariffs are designed to incentivise the uptake of small-scale renewable and low-carbon energy generation.
 The charges are applied to all consumers.
 The funds levied are paid to those with eligible generation as a reward.

 Fossil Fuel Levy (FFL)

 – A precursor to the Climate Change Levy, introduced in 1989.
-It was paid by supplier of electricity who’s fuel came from non-renewable sources in the UK.
+It was paid by a supplier of electricity whose fuel came from non-renewable sources in the UK.
 The charges are passed on from suppliers to customers, making these suppliers more expensive choices thus providing incentive for suppliers to rely mostly on renewable energy sources.

 – The private business contracted to operate the MRA (Master Registration Agreement) as MRASCO (Master Registration Agreement Service Company) and the SEC (Smart Energy Code).
 They manage the rights and obligations of energy suppliers, network operators and other energy affiliates.